easttennesseecc-star/Q-Top-Dog-IDE/AI_SAFETY_AND_VERIFICATION_MOAT.md

 ────────────────────────────────────────────────────────────

 Result: GitHub is fast but untrustworthy.
-        Q-IDE is verified and trusted.
+        Top Dog is verified and trusted.
         Enterprise chooses trusted.
 ```